 While conducting their experiments, students should never contaminate items that will leave the laboratory.
 The area for culturing and working with microorganisms should be as separate as possible from the area for taking notes.
-Absolutely no cell phone or personal electronic device use is permitted in the laboratory.
+Absolutely no cell phone or personal electronic device use is permitted in the laboratory unless the device is protected (e.g. inside a plastic bag such as Neotech Cell Shields or Ziploc bags) .
 Students should write with laboratory-use-only pens and pencils while taking notes in lab.
 These items should be provided by the institution, be used only for microbiology laboratories, and never leave the laboratory.
 Always minimize the number of notebooks and/or lab manuals on the lab bench.
 Of their belongings, students should keep out only what is necessary for the day's work.
 All other personal belongings, e.g., backpacks, purses, books, etc., should be stored way from the work area in spaces approved by the instructor.
 Papers that students will take home should be protected from contamination during the lab period.
 Optional approaches for taking notes in the lab are dependent upon the design of the facility, and practices will vary from institution to institution.
 Here are some options:

-Note Taking:

-- o If a pull-out desk shelf is available, all notes should be taken on that shelf, away from the work area. - If a pull-out desk is NOT available, the instructor should lecture, allowing students to take notes first, then have the students put away their notebooks and conduct the experiment that is assigned that day.
+- Note Taking: - If a pull-out desk shelf is available, all notes should be taken on that shelf, away from the work area. - If a pull-out desk is NOT available, the instructor should lecture, allowing students to take notes first, then have the students put away their notebooks and conduct the experiment that is assigned that day.